 The Section 104 holding consists of a single pool of expenditure usually representing the actual cost of shares.

-We will want to check that valuation.
-Many quoted companies have undergone share reorganisations since 1982 and you will probably need to refer to Helpsheet 285 Share reorganisations, company takeovers and Capital Gains Tax.
+We’ll want to check that valuation.
+Many quoted companies have undergone share reorganisations since 1982 and you’ll probably need to refer to Helpsheet 285 Share reorganisations, company takeovers and Capital Gains Tax.

 The pool of allowable cost is adjusted each time an ‘operative event’ occurs.
 An operative event is anything which reduces or increases the value of the pool of cost.
 Purchases and sales of shares are the most common examples of operative events.